geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

    .. code-block:: console

-      $ conda env create -n gcpy_env --file=environment.yml
+      $ mamba env create -n gcpy_env --file=environment.yml

+   A list of packages to be downloaded will be displayed.
+A confirmation message will ask you if you really wish to install all of the listed packages.
+Type :command:`Y` to proceed or :command:`n` to abort.

-   Once successfully created you can load the environment by running the following command, specifying the name of your environment.
+   Once successfully created you can activate the environment with this command:

    .. code-block:: console

-      $ conda activate gcpy_env
+      $ mamba activate gcpy_env

-   To exit the environment do the following:
+   To exit the environment, use this command:

    .. code-block:: console

-      $ conda deactivate
+      $ mamba deactivate

    |br|